Sofie8/VERTHY/about/index.md

 # About

-I’m Sofie Thijs, founder of VERTHY, and an enthusiastic, forward-thinking biologist and data analyst.
-I earned a BSc in Biology and an MSc in Environmental & Health Sciences.
-During my PhD (2015), I isolated the soil bacterium *Raoultella ornithinolytica* strain TNT and discovered its **N-ethylmaleimide reductase (NEM)** gene.
-I described the genome, overexpressed the gene, purified the protein, and demonstrated that **NEM has nitroreductase activity toward TNT** with kinetics comparable to the PETN-reductase from *Enterobacter cloacae*.
+My name is **Sofie Thijs**, founder of VERTHY.
+From an early age I have been fascinated by nature and the way our environment shapes our lives.
+That curiosity grew into a career in soil, ecology and genetics, with one clear goal: to contribute to a healthier and more sustainable environment.

-As a postdoc in the Neufeld Lab (University of Waterloo, Canada), I co-developed **GORDIAN**—a density-gradient workflow to recover high-quality draft genomes from complex metagenomes—while deepening my bioinformatics expertise.
+With a background in biology and environmental sciences, I have built up experience in soil analysis, ecological remediation, and genetic research on plants and microbes.
+Over the years I have learned how to connect laboratory research with practical applications in the field.
+Whether it is restoring contaminated land, testing microbial products, or supporting farmers with crop improvement, my work is always about turning science into solutions.

-Now, as a postdoc at UHasselt, I lead applied microbiome projects that connect genomics, metabolomics, and field trials.
-I work on **PFAS phytoremediation (PLANTS)** and a **microbial toolbox for pollution remediation (MIBIREM)**.
-I develop and co-develop analysis tools (e.g., the **MANANAS** R-shiny pipeline), and test **seed treatments**, **foliar applications** of microbes/metabolites, and **natural soil minerals** to modulate pollutant uptake.
+At VERTHY, I bring together expertise in consultancy, ecological restoration, and advanced genetic analyses.
+What drives me is the challenge of making complex data useful and translating it into clear, practical advice.
+I believe that by combining scientific knowledge with hands-on experience, we can create tools that make soils cleaner and agriculture more resilient.

 {% include section.html %}

 # Our team

-Our team brings together national and international expertise to perform **in situ applications**, scale up **bacterial consortia**, and develop tailored **inoculation strategies**.
-Together, we bridge lab innovation with field deployment for sustainable remediation solutions.
+Our team brings together national and international expertise to design **in situ applications**, scale up microbial consortia, and develop tailor-made genetics screenings assays.
+Together, we bridge laboratory innovation with field deployment to create sustainable remediation solutions.

 <div style="display: flex; justify-content: center; gap: 1rem; flex-wrap: wrap;">